chadkuehn/AlertBarWpf/README.md

-##Alert Bar WPF User Control
+##Alert Bar WPF UserControl

 This is a WPF user control for displaying status updates through an alert bar.
 There are four types of alerts: success, danger, warning or information.
 The color scheme and icons for each are based on the type.

 <div><img src="/ReadME/Success.png" alt="Success" /></div>
 <div><img src="/ReadME/Danger.png" alt="Danger" /></div>